Queueing Network Controls via Deep Reinforcement Learning: Reinforcement learning approach for queueing network control

 \subsection{Improvement guarantee for average cost objective}

 We consider an MDP problem with a countable state space $\X$, finite action space $\A$, one-step cost function $g(x)$, and transition function $P(\cdot|x, a)$.
-For each state-action pair $(x, a)$, we assume that the chain transits a finite number of distinguished states, i.e. set $\{y\in \X: P(y| x, a)>0\}$ is finite for each $(x, a)\in \X\times \A.$
+For each state-action pair $(x, a)$, we assume that the chain can transit to a finite number of distinguished states, i.e. set $\{y\in \X: P(y| x, a)>0\}$ is finite for each $(x, a)\in \X\times \A.$